Belle Tire Launches Second Wave of Chicagoland Expansion, Three More Location Openings This Spring

-CHICAGO, March 16, 2022 /PRNewswire/ -- Belle Tire, one of the fastest-growing and most trusted tire and service retailers in America, is entering its second influx of Illinois store openings after making its Chicagoland entrance in Naperville, Villa Park, Joliet and Shorewood this past fall.
-The retailer will open its fifth Chicagoland store in Aurora on March 16, followed by Mokena later this month and St. Charles in April.
+CHICAGO, March 22, 2022 /PRNewswire/ -- Belle Tire, one of the fastest-growing and most trusted tire and service retailers in America, is entering its second influx of Illinois store openings after making its Chicagoland entrance in Naperville, Villa Park, Joliet, and Shorewood this past fall.
+The retailer opened its fifth Chicagoland store in Aurora on March 18, with openings to follow in Mokena later this month and St. Charles in April.
 Each store will offer exclusive in-store deals including up to $180 off sets of tires for the first 60 days the stores are open.

 "After officially entering Illinois this past year, we are proud to continue our expansion and serve new communities," stated Don Barnes III, President of Belle Tire.
 "As we celebrate our 100th anniversary this year, expanding our presence in Chicagoland allows us to continue to grow our long-standing mission, giving our neighbors peace of mind and the ability to trust we will get them back on the road quickly and affordably."